It is a disease caused by an accumulation in the walls of the blood vessels of an abnormal protein called amyloid.

-Cerebral amyloid angiopathy is an increasingly important cause of hemorrhagic strokes in older adults, it also contributes to the growing vascular cognitive deterioration.
+Cerebral amyloid angiopathy is an increasingly important cause of hemorrhagic strokes in older adults, contributing to the growing vascular cognitive deterioration.
 This occurs in patients with cerebral amyloid angiopathy without having suffered a hemorrhagic stroke.

-High levels of blood pressure can cause brain hemorrhages, but these are usually located in a different place in the brain than lobar hemorrhages caused by cerebral amyloid angiopathy.
+High blood pressure levels can cause brain hemorrhages, but these are usually located in a different place in the brain than lobar hemorrhages caused by cerebral amyloid angiopathy.

 The images observed through the magnetic resonances can help with the diagnosis, showing small asymptomatic cerebral hemorrhages caused by the cracking of the blood vessels.

-Within the guidelines for diagnosis, four levels of certainty are considered for the diagnosis of cerebral amyloid angiopathy.
+Within the guidelines for diagnosis, four levels of certainty are considered for diagnosing cerebral amyloid angiopathy.
 The levels are characterized as follows:

-Complete postmortem examination revealed cortical, lobar, or subcortical cortical hemorrhage that is evidence of severe cerebral amyloid angiopathy.
+Complete postmortem examination revealed cortical, lobar, or subcortical cortical hemorrhage evidence of severe cerebral amyloid angiopathy.

 It is called in this way because there is pathological evidence of support.
-The existence of clinical data and pathological tissue (evacuated hematoma or cortical biopsy sample) show that there was hemorrhage with the aforementioned characteristics and a certain degree of vascular amyloid deposition is evident.
+Clinical data and pathological tissue (evacuated hematoma or cortical biopsy sample) show bleeding with the characteristics above, and a certain degree of vascular amyloid deposition is evident.

-In the clinical data and in the findings of magnetic resonance imaging (MRI) images (in the absence of a pathological sample) they show the existence of multiple hematomas in a patient over 60 years of age.
+The clinical data and the findings of magnetic resonance imaging (MRI) images (in the absence of a pathological sample) show the existence of multiple hematomas in a patient over 60 years of age.

-This diagnosis is considered if the patient is over 60 years of age and the clinical and MRI findings reveal the occurrence of a single subcortical lobar, cortical or cortical hemorrhage without any other cause; as well as multiple hemorrhages with a possible cause, but not definitive; or the existence of some hemorrhage in an atypical place.
+This diagnosis is considered if the patient is over 60 years of age and the clinical and MRI findings reveal the occurrence of a single subcortical lobar, cortical, or cortical bleeding without any other cause; as well as multiple hemorrhages with a possible cause, but not definitive; or the existence of some hemorrhage in an atypical place.